 As long as you create a calorie deficit – you lose weight.
 We have already covered the science behind fat loss and calorie deficits in our previous article.
 But the problem is that weight loss does not equal fat loss.
 Some of that lost weight is just water loss and some of it is, sadly, your precious muscle.

-The upside is that there are many ways to minimise the muscle loss while maximising the fat burn.
-In order to prevent the muscle loss, you first need to understand how it happens.
+The upside is that there are many ways to minimize muscle loss while maximizing fat burn.
+In order to prevent muscle loss, you first need to understand how it happens.

 The Difference between Weight Loss and Fat Loss

 You say your goal is to lose weight.

 If you want to lose that big fat tummy and the bulging love handles or the double chin, you want to lose fat, not just weight.